 The Arts Society Nottingham is a member society of The Arts Society nationally.
 The Arts Society centrally is an umbrella organisation which has played an increasingly important role during the Corona virus outbreak.

-Also look at the study days and events page for additional activities which may interest you plus the visits page.
-Membership is not essential for any of these although you should be a member of the central part of The Arts Society.
+Membership is not essential for any of these although you should be a member of the national part of The Arts Society - see “Membership” option.

-The Arts Society Nottingham also supports the involvement of young people with Young Arts and details of our activities are shown.
+The Arts Society Nottingham also supports the involvement of young people with Young Arts and details of our activities are shown in “Other Activities”

 Other societies have events which may interest Nottingham members, from time to time.
 These will be highlighted in the emails which are sent giving the links to the lectures in our programme.
 The Richmond Society has events of particular interest and these can be accessed by emailing firstname.lastname@example.org